dftfeDevelopers/dft-efe/test/REFRAME.md

   def set_compiler_flags(self):
   ```
 The ```@run_before('compile')``` ReFrame decorator marks the ```set_compiler_flags(self)``` function as
-something that
-should run prior to any compilation.
+something that should run prior to any compilation.
 The following are commonly used attributes that one might need to set in this function
-+ `self.build_system.make_opts` list of strings to be passed as command line options to cmake (optional)
++ `self.build_system.make_opts` (Optional): list of strings to be passed as command line options to cmake
-  Typically, this should be used to specify any target for cmake.For example,
+  Typically, this should be used to specify any target for cmake.
+For example,
   if the CMakeLists contains various targets and we want to test only one of them,
   we can provide the target here. e.g., `self.build_system.make_opts` = ['all']
+  __Recommended__: We define the options in the constructor of the class using the `make_opts` variable (see `make_opts` in the [Constructor part of a test](#constructor)).
+Subsequently,
+  we assign `self.build_system.make_opts=self.make_opts`
-+ There are several `build_system` attributes (e.e., compiler type, compiler flags, linker flags, etc).
-  One can set these attributes within the ReFrame test class.
-However, in most circumstances, _one should avoid_,
-  setting these attributes within a ReFrame test class.
-As far as possible, these attribues should be set globally for
-  all tests within the config file.
++ `build_system` attributes (Optional): There are several build system attributes (e.g., compiler type, compiler flags, linker flags, etc) that one can set within the ReFrame test class.
+However, in most circumstances, _one should avoid_ setting these attributes within a ReFrame test class.
+As far as possible, these attribues should be set globally for  all tests within the config file.
   Important `build_system` attributes are:
 	+ `self.build_system.cc` string to specify the C compiler
 	+ `self.build_system.cflags` list of string to specify the C compiler flags
 	+ `self.build_system.cxx` string to specify the C++ compiler